25 Weeds With Purple Flowers (Identification Guide)

 9. Self-Heal (Prunella vulgaris)

-Self-Heal is a very common weed in the UK and particularly loves an unkempt lawn.
+Self-Heal is a very common weed and particularly loves an unkempt lawn.
 Like Rosebay Willowherb, Self-Heal produces an abundance of underground stems that spread across large areas of soil quickly.

 Self-Heal (Prunella vulgaris)